Updated May 16, 2026§ For Everyday Items

 Can I charge the Card 5 through a wallet?

-Generally no. Most wallets add 1-3mm of separation between the Qi coil and the Card 5 receiver, which is enough to drop induction efficiency below the threshold.
+Generally no. Most wallets add separation between the Qi coil and the Card 5 receiver, which can drop induction efficiency below the threshold.
 Remove the card from the wallet for charging.
-Single-card sleeves (1mm thick) sometimes work; multi-card wallets almost never do.
+Thin single-card sleeves may work; multi-card wallets are more likely to block induction.

 What does the Pebblebee Card 5 LED indicate during charging?